Are you 18 or older?

 At Hypno Seeds, we understand that having multiple payment methods is an absolute must and are therefore determined to provide our customers with the widest possible payment option.

-When they are found in nature (and unbothered by humans), male weed plants create pollen sacks, and female weed plants develop buds, which are the primary source of both cannabinoids and terpenes.
+When they are found in nature (and unbothered by humans), male weed plants create pollen sacks.
+On the other hand, female weed plants develop buds, which are the primary source of cannabinoids and terpenes.

 Cannabis plants that are male use their pollen to pollinate the female plants, and they, in return, begin producing cannabis seeds in their flowers when they are pollinated.

-Seeds created in this entirely natural fashion have a fifty percent chance of becoming male plants, and fifty percent become females.
+Seeds created in this entirely natural fashion have a fifty percent chance of becoming male plants and fifty percent becoming females.

 But since male plants have little use for cannabis growers (and are a significant nuisance), growers were looking for ways to produce cannabis seeds that could only produce female weed plants.

-This desire to influence the seeds to produce only females is because if you have both males and females in the same growing area, males pollinate the females at some point.
+The desire to influence the seeds to produce only females plants came from the fact that if both males and females are present in the same growing area, the males will pollinate the females at some point.

-Once pollinated, females begin producing seeds, and the creation of seeds in their buds drastically diminishes the yield of the plants.
+Once pollinated, females begin producing seeds.
+Thus the creation of seeds in their buds drastically diminishes the yield of the plants.

 Stopping the males from pollinating the females was traditionally prevented by carefully observing the plants as they grow and mature.
 As soon as you spot a male plant, you should quickly remove it before it has a chance to pollinate any female plants.

-All these issues combined made the cultivation of weed extremely demanding, and breeders invented feminized seeds to battle these issues and made cannabis growing simpler and easier to handle.
+All these issues combined made the cultivation of weed extremely demanding.
+And breeders invented feminized seeds to battle these issues.
+This made cannabis growing simpler and easier to handle.

-Breeders initially created feminized seeds in the last decade of the 20th century, and their creation completely changed cannabis growing.
+Breeders initially created feminized seeds in the last decade of the 20th century, which completely changed cannabis growing.